hexken/or-ml/README.md

 # or-ml

-A collection of operations research and machine learning tools and algorithms.
+Eventually a collection of optimization routines for operations research (OR) that incorporate machine learning (ML) techniques.

-The plan is to start with MIP solvers that support learning-based heuristics.
+Firstly, a branching based mixed-integer linear programming (MILP) solver that supports ML based heuristics.